rmkoesterer/uga/README.rst

 **Cutting Edge Install**

-Keeping up with the most current changes may be of interest to you as I will be rapidly adding features through the end of this year.
+Keeping up with the most current changes may be of interest to you as I will be rapidly adding features well into 2016.
 Thus, under the realization that you may encounter unexpected behavior and bugs, you may want to run a fork of this repository rather than installing from source.
 See this tutorial describing how to `fork this repository`_